SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/sources/streaming-metrics-source.md

 1. Click **Save**.

 :::note
-Metrics reported with a timestamp older than 24 hours ago or newer than 24 hours in the future from the time they are reported are dropped.
-Please make sure that the Metrics sent to the Streaming Metrics source have appropriate timestamps.
+* Metrics reported with a timestamp older than 24 hours ago or newer than 24 hours in the future from the time they are reported are dropped.
+Make sure that the Metrics sent to the Streaming Metrics source have appropriate timestamps.
+* Sumo Logic enforces limits on the volume of metrics and associated metadata you ingest.
+For more information, see [Data Limits for Metrics](/docs/metrics/manage-metric-volume/data-limits-for-metrics).
 :::

     ![streaming-metrics-source.png](/img/send-data/streaming-metrics-source.png)